drmonkeysee/ecs-scheduler/README.md

 | ECSS_NAME | No | `my-scheduler` | Name to use in the `startedBy` field of an ECS task started by ECS Scheduler; uses a default name if not specified |
 | ECSS_LOG_LEVEL | No | `INFO` | Level of application logging; expected values documented [here](https://docs.python.org/3/library/logging.html#logging-levels); uses Python default level if not specified |
 | ECSS_LOG_FOLDER | No | `/var/log/ecs-scheduler` | Folder in which to write application logs; ECS Scheduler will also log to the standard streams whether this is set or not |

-Somewhat related to environment variables, [boto3](https://github.com/boto/boto3) is the package used to communicate to AWS services.
-To get boto3 using your credentials and AWS configuration see the details in the [boto3 docs](https://boto3.readthedocs.io/en/latest/guide/configuration.html).

 ### Persistent Storage